<function>

 Nanoseconds | ns | 10-9 |

-Variables can be categorized as local or global according to the code block in which they live.
-Specifically, global variables can be accessed and modified anywhere in the code, while local variables are only accessible within a specific scope.
+Variables can be categorized as local or global according to the code block in which they live: global variables can be accessed and modified anywhere in the code, while local variables are only accessible within a specific scope.
 In the context of this section, the scope of interest is a function, so local variables will exclusively refer to function arguments and variables defined within the function.

 The current section explores two approaches to working with global variables: type-annotations and constants.
-Defining global variables as constants is a natural choice when the values are truly fixed, such as in the case of π = 3.14159
+Defining global variables as constants is a natural choice when values are truly fixed, such as in the case of π = 3.14159

 , "hello"